alextanhongpin/clean-architecture-learn/repository.md

 # Repository

+> the layer that requests external data and returns a domain entity

+external data is not necessarily related to persistence. it can be external api call, cache or storage object. repository connect multiple storage and client layers and returns domain entity.

 ## Why Repository

 - We want to separate the implementation of the persistence layer, and only expose the interfaces.